talesmateus123/filadelfia-store-mobile-spring/CODE_ANALYSIS.md

 4. ✅ Potential NullPointerException in ProductMapper - Added null checks
 5. ✅ PasswordEncoder Not Configured as Bean - Created bean and updated injection
 6. ✅ Exception Handler Missing for API Routes - Fixed route detection

 ---

+### Commit: `ce8dd72` - "fix: HIGH priority issues - password logic, validation, API auth, and soft delete"
+**Date:** 2025-11-14

+**Fixed Issues:**
+1. ✅ Password Always Encoded on Update - Only encode if password is new/changed, prevent double-encoding
+2. ✅ Invalid Validation Annotation - Changed `@Min` to `@Size` for password validation
+3. ✅ API Authentication Required But Not Configured - Made API endpoints public with TODO for JWT implementation
+4. ✅ Hard Delete Instead of Soft Delete - Implemented soft delete for User, Category, and Product services

+---